interviewgroup/Project3-Interview/README.md

 Hello there teammates!
 ```
 ## How to setup a new branch and push it to Remote
-   Step 1) git clone (HTTP LINK)
+1. git clone (HTTP LINK)
-   Step 2) git commit -m "Your Message"
+2. git commit -m "Your Message"
-   Step 3) git push
+3. git push
-   Step 4) git push --set-upstream origin (Branch Name Goes here)
+4. git push --set-upstream origin (Branch Name Goes here)

 ## How to do a pull request to the branch
-   Step 1) Go to Github
+1. Go to Github
-   Step 2) Go to Project3-Interview Reposityory
+2. Go to Project3-Interview Repository
-   Step 3) Click on "New Pull Request"
+3. Click on "New Pull Request"
-   Step 4) Setup should be like this.
+4. Setup should be like this.
             base:dev <-- base:yourbranch
-   Step 5) Leave a comment if you want.(Be discriptive)
+5. Leave a comment if you want.(Be discriptive)
-   Step 6) Create Pull Request
+6. Create Pull Request
-   Step 7) Winner winner chicken dinner.
+7. Winner winner chicken dinner.

 ## Requirements
 The system shall be able to perform the following functionalities:
 * Interview tracking